NREL/EnergyPlus/design/FY2019/NFP-AFN-Contaminant-Transport.md

        \required-field
        \type object-list
        \object-list ZoneNames
-  A3 , \field AirflowNetwork Material
+       \note This field is ignored for the AirflowNetwork transport calculation A3 , \field AirflowNetwork Material
        \type object-list
        \object-list AirflowNetworkMaterials
-  N1 , \field Design Generation Rate
+       \note This field is only used for the AirflowNetwork transport calculation and is ignored for the generic calculation N1 , \field Design Generation Rate
        \units m3/s
        \type real